aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 - **Consider a dedicated visibility backend for heavy query workloads**: Temporal's visibility store handles all `ListWorkflowExecutions` queries.
 Under heavy analytical query load, routing visibility to a separate CockroachDB database (or an Elasticsearch cluster), isolates query pressure from the history write path.

 These practices mirror approaches used successfully with other horizontally scalable databases, and they apply directly to CockroachDB without any Temporal-specific changes beyond configuration.

 ---

+## Important Disclaimer

+CockroachDB is **not an officially supported backend for Temporal**.
+The pattern described in this post is validated through hands-on testing and addresses real architectural needs — global distribution, zero-downtime operations, and multi-region durability — but it falls outside Temporal's official support matrix.
+Before adopting this architecture in a production environment, consult with the relevant technical teams at both CockroachDB and Temporal to understand the implications for your specific workload.

+Additionally, it is strongly recommended to **load test the setup with production-representative workflows** before promoting it to production.
+Use tools such as [Omes](https://github.com/temporalio/omes) (Temporal's official benchmarking tool) to drive realistic concurrency and volume against your CockroachDB cluster, and validate that the setup meets your latency, throughput, and reliability requirements before any customer-facing traffic runs through it.

+---